dezzie/hai/README.md

 hai
 ===

-This is my User Experience portfolio.
-The front-end was made from scratch by me.
-All photos should be mine.
-Almost all graphics are mine too.

-### Colophon

-The typeface on my PDF resume stuff is Arquitecta.

-The typeface on here is Sanchez.

-I am using the Elusive-Icons Webfont.
+Grab my latest portfolio [here](https://github.com/dezzie/hai/blob/gh-pages/download/desiree_garcia_portfolio_dec_2014.pdf) If you want, my resume is [here](https://github.com/dezzie/hai/blob/gh-pages/download/hire_dezzie.pdf) too.

+**Colophon**

+The typeface on all my stuff is Arquitecta, made by Latinotype.
+Its name is a pun for what they make.
+It is also a pun for what I am doing right now.